ryanmaxwell/UncrustifyX/README.md

 No preset configuration files are currently included.
 [Here](https://gist.github.com/4242629) is a good starting point for an Objective-C configuration.

+## Download
+Release builds are available on the (Downloads)[https://github.com/ryanmaxwell/UncrustifyX/downloads] page.

 ## Building Project
-Git checkout the project including its submodule.
+Git checkout the project including its submodules.
 Xcode 4.5, 10.7+ Required.
 Install [mogenerator](http://rentzsch.github.com/mogenerator/).
 Install [NSLogger](https://github.com/fpillet/NSLogger) to view debug logging.

 ## Current Status
 UncrustifyX is new as of November 2012, and as such there will be rough edges.
 Hopefully it shows promise!